-Coleman: Detroit Police Department needs civilian oversight
+Coleman: Detroit police need civilian oversight

 African-American police officers endure discrimination from white superiors and are intimidated and retaliated against, according to a report released this week by the Detroit Police Department.